The (UN)serious Race Series is back with the fastest soapbox race on Earth

 Imagine a race that challenges the most fearless drivers around.
 A race where you build the best possible car to account for aerodynamics, gravity and speed, all to make it from start to finish.
 A race where reaction time is paramount and, in many ways, simply crossing the finish can be considered a win.

 No, we’re not talking F1.
 Well, not exactly.
-In this race, Max Verstappen, Sergio Pérez, Yuki Tsnuoda and Daniel Ricciardo put their skills to the ultimate test as they raced down Montreal's Olympic Park in personalised soapbox racer for the latest round of the epic, globre-trotting (Un)serious Race Series.
+In this race, Max Verstappen, Sergio Pérez, Yuki Tsnuoda and Daniel Ricciardo put their skills to the ultimate test as they raced down Montreal's Olympic Park in personalized soapbox racer for the latest round of the epic, globe-trotting (Un)serious Race Series.

 Ahead of the 2024 Canadian Grand Prix, the Oracle Red Bull racing and Visa Cashapp RB team-mates converged on the Olympic Village in Montreal to see who had what it takes to cross the finish first.